 Cheap Deals on our Database

-Here are the cheapest deals from the retailers currently on our database that include a link to the retailer’s website for further details.
-These costs are based on a typical three-person household on the SA Power network in Adelaide.
-We show one product per retailer.
+Here are the cheapest published deals from the retailers currently on our database that include a link to the retailer’s website for further details.
+These costs are based on a typical three-person household living on the SA Power network in Adelaide, but prices will vary depending on your circumstances.
+We show one product per retailer, listed in order of price.
 Use our comparison tool above for a specific comparison in your area.
-Read on for further details on other retailers on our database.
+Read on for further details on the retailers in our SA ratings.
+These are sponsored products.

 |Brand||Features||Benefit Period||Annual Cost**|